Estimate Time4 min

 A common choice when considering opening an IRA is whether you'll opt for a traditional IRA or Roth IRA.
 Which is better for you may boil down to how you prefer to manage your taxes.

-Contributions to traditional IRAs could be tax-deductible if your income is below the threshold, and your withdrawals will be taxed as ordinary income.
-On the other hand, Roth IRA contributions are made after you've paid taxes on the money.
-So there's no tax break today, but any potential earnings in a Roth IRA grow tax-free and withdrawals are tax-free, provided certain requirements are met.
+Contributions to traditional IRAs could be tax-deductible if your income is below the threshold, and your withdrawals will be taxed as ordinary income.1,2 On the other hand, Roth IRA contributions are made after you've paid taxes on the money.
+So there's no tax break today, but any potential earnings in a Roth IRA grow tax-free and withdrawals are tax-free once your reach age 59½ and at least 5 years have elapsed since the beginning of the tax year when you made your first contribution.3

 Not sure which IRA to choose?
 Check out our guide to traditional vs. Roth accounts.